 What is SPRWS doing about lead?

-Specifically, the lead corrosion control treatment consists of:
+Our lead corrosion control treatment process:

 We take all water quality complaints and issues seriously.
 If you are experiencing an issue, contact us at 651-266-6350.